How to make a mini wildlife pond

 Is there such a thing as a simple wildlife pond?

-I was finally rescued from my dithering by The Urban Wildlife Gardener by Emma Hardy.
+I read The Urban Wildlife Gardener by Emma Hardy.
 It has good, sensible advice for ‘miniature ponds’, as well as other aspects of wildlife gardening suitable for middle-sized gardens.

 Emma has had a mini wildlife pond in an old galvanized washing tub for several years.
 It’s attracted various kinds of insects and toads.